Back to All Events

 EAC25 in Warsaw (Poland)

-The EAC25 will be hosted by the Lazarski University based in Warsaw (Poland).
-The place is well chosen because the main theme of the EAC25 with the title
+Lazarski University and Poland is well chosen because the main theme of the EAC25 with the title

 “Looking East: Aviation Policy, Geopolitics and Business Strategy in Eastern Europe”